knyghtmare/Knyght_MP_Campaign/README.md

  2. Difficulty Adjustments are not drastic
  3. Current Difficulty settings might be a bit too much.
  4. Enemy Waves with modified AI might overwhelm novice skill players
+ 5. Reloading from a Start-of-Scenario save causes instant-Default
- 5. Death of any of the Player-controlled leaders causes defeat
+ 6. Death of any of the Player-controlled leaders causes defeat
- 6. ### Enemy faction recalls are not difficulty dependent.
+ 7. ### Enemy faction recalls are not difficulty dependent.
     1. Not sure why the `{ON_DIFFICULTY}` macro fails when used with `do=` of `[repeat]`.
     2. Only the EASY value is read and the NORMAL and HARD values are ignored.
- 7. Competitive scenarios such as the boss-fight, abyss, survival have not been coded yet.
+ 8. Competitive scenarios such as the boss-fight, abyss, survival have not been coded yet.